Stout Osso Buco Recipe

 I’m learning to kill the tigers in my life, I’m trying to face them all regardless of what it stirs up from the dredges of an otherwise calm lake.

-In honor of this decision, I’m giving you a recipe from my first book: The Craft Beer Cookbook.
+In honor of this decision, I’m giving you the Osso Buco Recipe from my first book: The Craft Beer Cookbook.
 And I’m reminding you to slay some tigers this year, face it, kill it and become better.
 We can do it together.

 - 4 slices thick cut bacon